-Even though Carol and Glenn have spent the last 3 years paddling their away across the rugged terrain of Canada, for months at a time, their canoe adventure in Wabakimi Provincial Park was no easy feat!
+Even though Carol and Glenn have spent the last 3 years paddling their way across the rugged terrain of Canada, for months at a time, their canoe adventure in Wabakimi Provincial Park was no easy feat!

-Wabakimi Provincial park is a rural and untamed section of wilderness starting about 4 hours north of Thunder Bay.
+Wabakimi Provincial Park is a rural and untamed section of wilderness starting about 4 hours north of Thunder Bay.
 The park itself is over 5 million acres, which is twice the size of PEI.
-And the only way to access Wabakimi Provincial Park is by float plane, train or canoe.
-On day 1 of their adventure, Carol and Glenn took an exciting float plane ride from Wabakimi Canoe Outfitters & Ecolodge and were dropped off in the middle of a lake!
+And the only way to access Wabakimi Provincial Park is by floatplane, train or canoe.
+On day 1 of their adventure, Carol and Glenn took an exciting floatplane ride from Wabakimi Canoe Outfitters & Ecolodge and were dropped off in the middle of a lake!
 Full of excitement they began their journey!

 Carol and Glenn spent 16 days paddling a remote route, without seeing a single soul.
 Plus, they completed 67 portages during this short period of time!
 And for some of the portages, it was nearly impossible to find the path.
 Check out the picture below of Glenn trying to figure out the portage route.
 Somehow, Carol and Glenn always figure out how to find their way no matter where they are!

-Since, Wabakimi Provincial Park is so expansive and challenging to access, the portages are not maintained frequently.
+Since Wabakimi Provincial Park is so expansive and challenging to access, the portages are not maintained frequently.
 The portages are also not marked.
 Luckily, with Carol and Glenn’s wilderness skills and training from their adventure across Canada they figured it out!
 Here are a few other pictures of the portages and the many challenges they faced.